open-sports-scheduling-standard/open-sports-scheduling/OSSS-MANIFESTO.md

 ### 1.1 The Problem Space

-Every weekend, millions of athletes around the world—from six-year-olds playing recreational soccer to professional basketball players—participate in competitions governed by schedules.
-These schedules determine when teams play, where they travel, how much rest they receive, and whether the competitive environment is fair.
+Every weekend, millions of athletes around the world—from six-year-olds playing recreational soccer to professional basketball players to esports competitors in global tournaments—participate in competitions governed by schedules.
+These schedules determine when teams play, where they compete (physically or virtually), how much rest they receive, and whether the competitive environment is fair.
 Yet the systems that generate these schedules operate as black boxes, their logic hidden inside proprietary software, their assumptions undocumented, and their fairness unauditable.

 Consider a typical scenario: A youth soccer league with 40 teams, 12 fields, and a 14-week season needs to create a schedule that:
 - Ensures no team plays on the same field simultaneously